 There is currently no single measure that can mitigate all the bio-safety risks of restarting air travel.

-Implementing the above-mentioned range of measures that are already possible is the most effective way of balancing risk mitigation with the need to unlock economies and to enable travel in the immediate term.
+However, we believe that implementing the above-mentioned range of measures that are already possible represents the most effective way of balancing risk mitigation with the need to unlock economies and to enable travel in the immediate term.

-As further progress is achieved in terms of additional measures such as effective COVID-19 and immunity testing, new measures can be incorporated into the passenger process to further mitigate the risks and further build confidence in air travel.

-This will take us further on the journey towards a resumption of 'normal' operations.
+As further clarity is achieved in terms of additional measures such as effective COVID-19 testing and immunity, new measures can be incorporated into the passenger process to further mitigate the risks and further build confidence in air travel, thus taking us further on the journey towards a resumption of 'normal' operations.